Importance of Mobile Responsive Testing:

 #3) Flexible images and media – This helps to show the images and media differently in different sizes by using scaling or CSS.

-With the development approach, testing of responsive websites is also important.
+With the development approach, the testing of responsive websites is also important.

 Mobile Responsive Testing and its Challenges